Remote and Private Mountain Log Home Getaway(26 Reviews)

 - Wheel chair accessible:No

 Nestled in the dense forests of the Sangre de Cristo Range of Colorado's Rocky Mountains.
 Off I-25 west of Walsenburg and east of Ft.Garland, Forbes Park is a private gated community encompassing over 13000 acres of fenced and protected land.
 Over 5000 acres of which is commons land, preserved for residents use and can never be built on or developed.
-Our cabin is located approximately 13 miles into the rear of the park, a short walk to the San Isabel National Forest Trail head.
+Our cabin is located approximately 13 miles into the rear of the park on a well maintained dirt road.
+A short walk to the San Isabel National Forest Trail head.
 Far from 'all' the civilized world's distractions.
-We now offer guided, birding, hiking, and wildlife viewing excursions.
+We offer birding, hiking, and wildlife viewing.
 Miles of cross country skiing and snowmobiling from the front door on seldom plowed roads and old logging trails, which we seldom see anyone on for most of the winter months.

 Off the grid, total solar, not even 'connected' to the world.